swfiua/blume/doc/anpftu/april1.rst

 echoes back and forth between two bodies.

-With this model Einstein's corrections for relative motion of source and observer as well as for mass curving space time itself.
+With this model Einstein's corrections for relative motion of source and observer as well as for mass curving space time itself make sense.
 The curving comes in the form of winding the matter a little tighter.

-All this nested rotation stuff is a bit strange.
+All this nested rotation stuff is a bit difficult to picture.

 So rather assume that an inertial field is instead a sum of oscillations.